The Freemasons Magazine

 Essays and Short Papers by W. Bro.
 Julian Rees, Masonic Author, PJGD of the UGLE.

 "Freemasonry teaches moral lessons and self-knowledge.
 Here Masons take their stand.
-From this point, we as Freemasons start our journey, our quest for self-knowledge, a path leading us to the inmost parts of ourselves, our own psyche and our own soul".
+From this point, we as Freemasons start our journey, our quest for self-knowledge, a path leading us to the inmost parts of ourselves, our own psyche and soul".

 The Influence of Plato's Republic